pomber/escher-bot/readme.md

 ## Deploy

-> If you have an instance running, before deploying stop it or remove it `yarn now-rm`
+> If you have an instance running, stop it or remove it `yarn now-rm`.

 ```
 $ now secret add escher_consumer_key YOUR_KEY